CourtAPI/courtapi-curl-examples/README.md

 From this response, we have everything needed to save the PDF locally.
-Note that we received a receipt from PACER in the response indicating the passthrough charge amount.
+Note that we received a receipt from PACER in the response indicating the pass through charge amount.
 We can fetch the PDF at the `part.download_url` location, and use the `part.filename` or `part.friendly_name` to save it locally.
 The `GET` endpoint now will return the same information: